wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_hello_world.md

 ## Compile Your Contract

-To deploy your smart contract, you'll need to create a <span class="codeSample">.wasm</span> and <span class="codeSample">.abi</span> file.
+To deploy your smart contract, you'll need to create a `.wasm` and `.abi` file.
 You can do this using the WAX Contract Development Toolkit (WAX-CDT).

 1. Install [WAX-CDT](/wax-developer/docs/cdt) (if you haven't done so already).